 Tom Francis is a former writer for PC Gamer and current game developer.
-He's been playing Metal Gear Solid 5: The Phantom Pain and writing up his thoughts on his personal website.
-We've been enjoying his musings and he agreed to let us share them with you here.
-You can follow the development of Tom's next game, Heat Signature, at its official site.
+He played Metal Gear Solid 5: The Phantom Pain and wrote up his thoughts on his personal website (opens in new tab).
+We enjoyed his musings and he agreed to let us share them with you here.
+Tom's next game is Tactical Breach Wizards.

 Being an outsider to the Metal Gear series, I was only cautiously optimistic about V. All I heard about the last one was that it had 90-minute cut-scenes.
 I watched enough of one of them on YouTube to determine that it was… not my cup of tea.
 Of V, I’d seen some fun stuff in videos, but I was half-assuming the story would barge in and ruin it.

 Well, the story does barge in.
 But only for the intro and a few brief intrusions, spread out over the vast, ridiculous amount of time I’ve played the game for so far—at least thirty hours, I think.
 That’s a ridiculously tiny fraction, and the rest is extraordinarily good.

 So many things about it are surprising or different or interesting and I want to write about all of them.
 So I think I’ll do that, one post at a time, starting with this:

 When you can fail at something but still carry on playing, I call the range of states between perfect success and total failure a ‘failure spectrum’.